csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 c.
 Find the names of all employees who live in “Miami” and whose salary is greater than $100,000.

 **2.8** Consider the bank database of Figure 2.15.
-Give an expression in the rela- tional algebra for each of the following queries.
+Give an expression in the relational algebra for each of the following queries.

 a.
 Find the names of all branches located in “Chicago”.

 b.
-Find the names of all borrowers who have a loan in branch “Down- town”.
+Find the names of all borrowers who have a loan in branch “Downtown”.

 **Exercises**